The 20 Best Kabuki Syndrome Doctors Near Me

 Manchester, ENG, GB

-Susan Kimber practices in Manchester, United Kingdom.
+Susan Kimber practices practicing medicine in Manchester, United Kingdom.
 Ms. Kimber is rated as an Elite expert by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are Kabuki Syndrome, Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy, Deafness Craniofacial Syndrome, and Choanal Atresia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Kabuki Syndrome, Multiple Epiphyseal Dysplasia, Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy, and Brachydactyly Mononen Type.

 Elite in Kabuki Syndrome